opf/openproject/README.md

 [OpenProject](https://www.openproject.org).
 Meetings
 can be scheduled selecting invitees from the same project to take part in the meeting.
 An agenda can be created and sent to the invitees.
-After the meeting, attendants can be selected and minutes can be created based on the agenda.
-Finally, the minutes can be sent to all attendants and invitees.
+After the meeting, attendees can be selected and minutes can be created based on the agenda.
+Finally, the minutes can be sent to all attendees and invitees.

 A more detailed feature tour can be found [here](https://www.openproject.org/projects/openproject/wiki/Meetings).